lajanki/quote_randomizer/README.md

   --set-song song  Sets the given song to be the next one read by --tweet
                    song.
 Use [list] to see valid choices.
 ```
+The ```--set-song``` switches are separate for both modules.
+In order to process a song the script needs to read it from the database line by line on each subsequent use of either ```quotes.py --song``` or ```bot.py --tweet song```.
+The status data is stored separately and using the main module will not affect which line the bot reads next.

 ## File structure